Author Portal to PR Power and POP!

 The final section is your About Me statement, also known as your ‘boilerplate’.
 The boilerplate paragraph is the who, what, when, where of your business and always includes contact information in the event the media wants to reach you.
 Don’t make your readers guess where you’re located or how to contact you.

-The entire PR should fit on one page.
+The entire PR should fit on one page–though they can run two.
 If it doesn’t fit, edit it until it fits.
-Each press release should only highlight one “hook”.
+Each press release should only highlight one “hook.”
 If it’s too long, that probably means you need to write two press releases; each with a different hook to be sent separately.

 Do a bit of research and decide which company might work best for you.
 These sites are popular and reliable.
 For ease of reading, I eliminated ‘www’, and domain names are not case-sensitive.
 Each site is live—click and explore.